liguowang/cpgtools/docs/source/demo/CpG_distrb_gene_centered.rst

 Please note, a particular genomic region can be assigned to different groups listed above, because most genes have multiple transcripts, and different genes could overlap on the genome.
-For example, a exon of gene A could be located in a intron of gene B. To address this issue, we define the priority order as  below:
+For example, an exon of gene A could be located in an intron of gene B. To address this issue, we define the priority order as  below:

 - Coding exons
 - UTR exons
 - Introns
 - Upstream intergenic regions
-- Downsteam intergenic regions
+- Downstream intergenic regions

 Higher-priority group override the low-priority group.
-For example, if a certain part of a intron is overlapped with exon of other transcripts/genes, the overlapped part will be considered as exon (i.e. removed from intron) since "exon" has higher priority.
+For example, if a certain part of an intron is overlapped with an exon of other transcripts/genes, the overlapped part will be considered as exon (i.e., removed from intron) since "exon" has higher priority.

 Options
 --------